 There will be a hearing to determine the proper procedures going forward in mid-February.
 The Washington Post reports there are more than 10,000 backlogged petitions waiting to be heard.
 The rebuke of the clemency board may revert the policy of the governor back to the previous policy—one in which 154,000 citizens were re-granted their rights to vote.
 Only 3,000 have been granted clemency since 2011.

 In two states, Vermont and Maine, a felon’s right to vote can never be taken away, even while incarcerated.
 And in many states, the right to vote is automatically restored at the end of incarceration, or automatically restored at the conclusion of all obligations to the system.

 There is additionally a ballot initiative being run on November 2018 ballots that aims to automatically restore voting rights to 1.2 million felons at the conclusion of their sentences.
-The measure excludes murderers and sex offenders, and it was approved by state officials after receiving 799,000 valid signatures from Florida residents.
-So, if the decision of Judge Mark Walker is appealed, there is another avenue for restoring felons’ rights
+The measure excludes murderers and sex offenders, and it was approved by state officials after receiving 799,000 valid signatures from Florida voters.
+So, if the decision of Judge Mark Walker is appealed, there is another avenue for restoring felons’ rights.

 One thing is certain: If the old system continues, be certain to hire an experienced and reputable civil rights attorney; he or she can fight for your right to be a part of democracy again.
 For more information on felon voting rights, voter registration, and the restoration of voting rights, see our civil rights overview.